d66pak/assignment.cache/README.md

 + Apache Maven is used as a project management/build tool
 + Use 'mvn compile test' command to compile and run the tests
++ Build and tested with JDK 1.6, 1.7 on Mac OS X

 ASSUMPTIONS
 ===========